rtlab1417/STM32_intro_shared/README.md

 > [!TIP]
 > It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning.

-> [!TIP]
-> *It is encouraged to enter / code each practice personally.
-Avoid cloning a project at the beginning of learning!*

 1. GPIO - LED
 2. GPIO - LEDs Blink
 3. GPIO - LED-Buttons